hindi:fqgc5siaeo0= hanuman chalisa

 Historical Context of the Composition

-The Hanuman Chalisa emerged during a turbulent period in Indian history.
+The hindi:fqgc5siaeo0= hanuman chalisa emerged during a turbulent period in Indian history.
 The 16th century saw the decline of the Delhi Sultanate and the rise of the Mughal Empire, leading to social and religious upheaval.
 Tulsidas composed the Chalisa as a response to these challenging times, offering solace and strength to devotees.
 The hymn’s emphasis on devotion, courage, and righteousness resonated with people seeking spiritual guidance amidst uncertainty.
 Its simple yet profound verses made it accessible to the masses, contributing to its widespread popularity across India.

 Structure and Content of Hanuman Chalisa